Carl-97/SIMS-WebCrawler/README.md

 # SIMS-WebCrawler
+Scope for the whole projekt.
 Requerment for input file.

-Input excel file needs to come with columns Artikelnumber, Brand, typbenämning
+Input file needs to be xlsx
+The input file must have columns Artikelnumber, Brand, typbenämning (comes from apendo)

 Artikelnumber is artikelnumer/rks/enum